ignite/cli/docs/guide/hello.md

 }
 ```

-Here's all of the actions the `Posts` function does:
+The `Posts` function performs these actions:

 - Makes a basic check on the request and throws an error if it's `nil`
 - Stores context in a `ctx` variable that contains information about the environment of the request